 The authorities governing a drawdown of the SPR are included in the Energy Policy and Conservation Act (EPCA, P.L.
 94-163).
 These authorities also provide for U.S. participation in emergency-sharing activities of the International Energy Agency (IEA) without risking violation of antitrust law and regulation.
-Comprehensive energy legislation (H.R.
-6), passed by the House on April 11, 2003, would permanently reauthorize the SPR and avoid some of the confusion experienced in the past when the authorities expired before Congress could agree to an extension.
-The Senate energy bill (S. 14), currently being debated on the Senate floor, would also permanently authorize the SPR.
-What follows is a brief summary of that history in recent years.
+The Energy Policy Act of 2005 (P.L.
+109-58) permanently authorized the SPR.
+This should avoid the repeat of an episode in the past when the authorities expired and remained so for a number of months.
+While a legal argument was made that the SPR can be used without its underlying authorities active (see section below), having the authorities permanently in place will simplify use of the SPR in the future.